cyberrumor/ammo/README.md

 - No dependency checking or automated load order handling.
 - Manual downloads only.
 - FOMOD install wizard is considered "beta", there are likely bugs that need to be ironed out.
+- If the FOMOD needs to put things _above_ the game's Data dir, the FOMOD will require manual configuration.

 # Planned Features
 - Morrowind support.